 Resurrection is especially viable for species that have gone extinct even more recently.
-Scientists are even scrambling to collect DNA samples of species that are on the verge of extinction, so that they might be resurrected as a last-ditch conservation effort.
+Scientists are even scrambling to collect DNA samples of species that are on the verge of extinction, so they might be resurrected as a last-ditch conservation effort.
 It's all in the good name of preserving biodiversity.

 But a new analysis of ecosystems and conservation budgets featuring University of Queensland, Australia, researchers could put a wrench in these well-laid plans.
 According to the report, resurrection of extinct species might create an ecological disaster rather than solve one.
 More species could be driven to extinction than are resurrected by such an effort, according to Phys.org.